 What is Considered Child Abuse in the State of New York

-New York’s child-welfare law (Social Services Law) defines an “abused or maltreated child” as a person under 18 years whose physical or mental condition has been harmed or placed at imminent risk of harm by the acts or omissions of a parent, guardian, custodian, or other person legally responsible for the child’s care.
+New York law defines child abused as a person under 18 years whose physical or mental condition has been harmed or placed at imminent risk of harm by the acts or omissions of a parent, guardian, custodian, or other person legally responsible for the child’s care.
 This includes serious physical injury, sexual abuse, neglect (failure to provide proper care or supervision), and other maltreatment.
-Reports of suspicious child deaths are also required.

 Requirements for Churches and Clergy